mymashedpotatoes/Book-Search-Engine/README.md

 ## Description

 This application serves as a book search, where a user can create an account and keep track of books they want to read, or books they have read.
+Before this app used Google Books API search engine built with a RESTful API to run but now is refactored to be a GraphQL API built with Apollo Server.

 ## Table of Contents